xlab-uiuc/cdep-fse-ae/README.md

 ### 1.3 Building cDep in Your Own Environment

 We build cDep using Java(TM) SE Runtime Environment (build 12.0.2+10) and Apache Maven 3.6.1.
-We did not guarantee you can build with other Java versions.
+We did not test on other Java versions.

 First, clone the repository,
 ```